Kyle Lockwood

 I have a bit of a soft-spot for vintage telephones.
 Actually, old school stuff in general.

-You see, both my parents worked in telephones, my father was out on the road as a telephone technician, and my mother worked as a technician at the local telephone exchange.
+Both my parents worked in telephones, my father was out on the road as a telephone technician, and my mother worked as a technician at the local telephone exchange.

 Picture